 Good to Know!

-Texas' 2022 taxable wage base is currently $9,000.
-New employers use the greater of the average rate for all employers in the NAICS code to which they belong or 2.7% (includes an employment training investment assessment of 0.1%)
+Texas' 2021 taxable wage base is currently $9,000.
+New employers use the greater of the average rate for all employers in the NAICS code to which they belong or 2.7% for 2019 (includes an employment training investment assessment of 0.1%)